acentswap/docs2-wiki/products/yield-farming/how-to-use-farms.md

 Yield farming takes a little work to get set up.

 You’re going to need some "LP Tokens" to enter into a Farm with.
-Farms can only accept their own exact LP Token; for example, the ADE-BNB Farm will only accept ADE-BNB LP Tokens.
+Farms can only accept their own exact LP Token; for example, the ADE-ACE Farm will only accept ADE-ACE LP Tokens.

 To get the exact LP Token, you'll need to provide liquidity for that trading pair.
-So to get ADE-BNB LP Tokens, you'll first have to provide liquidity for the ADE-BNB pair.
+So to get ADE-ACE LP Tokens, you'll first have to provide liquidity for the ADE-ACE pair.

 It may sound intimidating, but it's not too complicated.
 Let's go through step by step.